ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ## Media Type application/yaml {#application-yaml}

-The media type for YAML text is `application/yaml`.
+The media type for YAML text is `application/yaml`;
+the following information serves as the registration form for this media type.

 Type name:
 : application